opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 # Interact with the map

-Here are described some of the possible interaction with the map possible in QField.
+Here are some of the possible interactions with the map in QField.

 ## Map legend
 :material-tablet: Fieldwork

-Open the *Main menu* and expend the layers list to display the legend of the map.
+Open the *Main menu* and expand the layers list to display the legend of the map.

-On double-tap or long-press on a layer you get offered the following possibilities.
+On double-tap or long-press on a layer, you get offered the following possibilities.

 !![](../assets/images/howto_legendoptions.png)